“Is that yansh for you alone?”: Sheena Gakpe turns heads as flaunts her figure

 Ghanaian actress Sheena Gakpe showed off her fit figure as she worked out in the gym in an eye-catching video that has turned heads on social media.

 She rocked a sportswear confidently and with a bright smile as she showed off her famous figure.
-The actress wore a loose top over fitting shorts that firmly grabbed her behind - and paired the look with colourful trainers.
+The actress wore a loose top over fitting shorts, which firmly grabbed her behind, and paired the look with colourful trainers.

 Sheena Gakpe has been frequently spotted at the gym and owned every moment.
 In the new video, she showcased her smooth legs and thighs while jamming to a tune in the fitting shorts, exuding confidence.